grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 The man looked it over.
 "Surely.
 That's no great fuckin' way from here."

-"Have you ever piloted a submarine before Sir Trelew?"
+"Have you ever piloted a submarine before Sir Piero?"
 Percy asked.
 "It's not totally like fuckin' surface ships."

 "Surely!
 I piloted lots of sub marines in and out."
 He pronounced 'sub marine' like it was two separate words.
 "I'm a knighted pro fessional, all manner of craft experienced.
 I even had a pilot's license --- back when those used to be more strictly required."